 For further information on Professor Osofsky, please consult her curriculum vitae.

 Transition to a Clean Energy Future: The Role of Climate Change Litigation in Shaping Our Regulatory Path (Cambridge University Press, forthcoming 2014) (with Jacqueline Peel)

-Energy Law and Policy (West Academic Publishers, forthcoming 2014) (with Lincoln L. Davies, Alexandra Klass, Joe Tomain & Elizabeth Wilson)
+Energy Law and Policy (West Academic Publishing, forthcoming 2014) (with Lincoln L. Davies, Alexandra Klass, Joe Tomain & Elizabeth Wilson)

 Climate Change Law and Policy (Aspen Elective Series) (Wolters Kluwer Law & Business, 2012) (with Lesley K. McAllister)

 Adjudicating Climate Change: State, National, and International Approaches (Cambridge University Press, 2009) (co-editor with William C.G.
 Burns)